News & Insights

 The Fair Credit Reporting Act (FCRA) prohibits the use of mugshots for employment, housing, or insurance purposes.

-North Carolina is one of a handful of states that doesn’t consider arrest photographs to be public records.
+North Carolina is one of a handful of states that don’t consider arrest photographs public records.
 That means journalists and members of the public can’t request them from law enforcement agencies.
 However, there are still ways to access mugshots in North Carolina.
 One is to go through a third-party provider like Mugshots.com.
 These services aggregate booking photographs from counties across the state and make them available online.
 Another option is to request the photos directly from the arresting agency.
-In some cases, agencies will release mugshots upon request, though they’re not required to do so.
+Agencies will sometimes release mugshots upon request, though they’re not required to do so.
 It’s important to note that, under the Fair Credit Reporting Act (FCRA), using mugshots for employment, housing, or insurance purposes is prohibited.
-So if you’re considering using a mugshot in any of these ways, you should consult with an attorney first.
+So, if you’re considering using a mugshot in any way, you should consult an attorney first.

 The FCRA also prohibits the use of mugshots for any purpose that would require a person to have a criminal background check.

-The Fair Credit Reporting Act (FCRA) prohibits the use of mugshots for employment purposes, including hiring, promotion, retention, and reassignment.
+The Fair Credit Reporting Act (FCRA) prohibits using mugshots for employment, including hiring, promotion, retention, and reassignment.
 The FCRA also prohibits the use of mugshots for any purpose that would require a person to have a criminal background check.
-The FCRA defines a “consumer report” as a communication that is “used or expected to be used or collected in whole or in part” for the purpose of serving as a factor in establishing a person’s eligibility for credit, employment, housing, or other benefits.
+The FCRA defines a “consumer report” as a communication that is “used or expected to be used or collected in whole or in part” to serve as a factor in establishing a person’s eligibility for credit, employment, housing, or other benefits.
 15 U.S.C.
 1681a(d).
-A “consumer reporting agency” is defined as any person who regularly engages in the business of assembling or evaluating consumer credit information or other information on consumers for the purpose of furnishing consumer reports to third parties.
+A “consumer reporting agency” is defined as any person who regularly assembles or evaluates consumer credit information or other information on consumers to furnish consumer reports to third parties.
 15 U.S.C.
 1681a(f).
 The FCRA defines a “mug shot” as “a photographic portrait of an individual taken after that individual’s arrest.
 The term “arrest” is not defined in the statute, but the legislative history of the FCRA indicates that Congress intended the term to have its common-law meaning.
 H.R

 How long do mugshots stay on websites?

-Mugshots are public record in North Carolina and are typically published by local news media and law enforcement agencies.
-Mugshots are usually removed from websites after the person has been convicted of a crime or if the charges have been dropped.
+Mugshots are public records in North Carolina and are typically published by local news media and law enforcement agencies.
+They are usually removed from websites after a person has been convicted of a crime or if the charges have been dropped.

 Mugshots typically stay on websites for a period of time determined by the website.